How E-commerce Teams Use DAM for Campaign Asset Management | MuseDAM Website

 Management Blind Spot: 90% of enterprises cannot answer which assets are frequently used, which are "zombie assets," or how to quantify asset ROI.

-DAM Campaign Asset Management Workflow:
+🛠 How Does DAM Improve Campaign Asset Management Efficiency?

 DAM tracks asset download counts, call frequency, and iteration numbers, providing quantitative foundations for reviews.